Daily Express: Diana, Princess of Wales

 The Daily Express gained a reputation for printing conspiracy theories about the death of Diana, Princess of Wales as front-page news.
 The Independent and The Guardian in 2006 both published a selection of then recent Express headlines on the topic.
 This practice was satirised in Private Eye as the Diana Express or the Di'ly Express, and has been attributed to Desmond's friendship with regular Eye target Mohamed Fayed.
 The articles regularly quoted Fayed with the newspaper describing its campaign as "Our relentless crusade for the truth".
 In 2006 and 2007, these front-page stories consistently appeared on Mondays, and ended only when the paper focused instead on the Madeleine McCann story (see below).

-Even on 7 July 2006, the anniversary of the London bombings (used by most other newspapers to publish commemorations) the front page was given over to Diana.
-This tendency was also mocked on Have I Got News for You when on 6 November 2006, the day other papers reported the death sentence given to Saddam Hussein on their front pages, the Express led with "SPIES COVER UP DIANA 'MURDER'".

-According to The Independent "The Diana stories appear on Mondays because Sunday is often a quiet day."
+According to The Independent in 2006: "The Diana stories appear on Mondays because Sunday is often a quiet day."
 In February and March 2010, the paper returned to featuring Diana stories on the front page on Mondays.

 In September 2013, following an allegation raised by the estranged wife of an SAS operative, the Daily Express returned to running daily Princess Diana cover stories.